-- Vitamin C Cleanser refines skin tone and texture, hydrates and refreshes, decreases the appearance of blackheads and pores, and helps reduce and prevent the appearance of wrinkles, dark spots, and fine lines.
+- Brightens, Tones and Hydrates: Our Vitamin C Facial Cleanser refines skin tone and texture, reduces the appearance of pores and helps reduce the appearance of wrinkles, dark spots and fine lines

 Road trip!It was exhausting, sometimes stressful (see the notes on American driving below) and a little more costly than our greyhound and budget hostel routine, but it was totally worth it.
 It gave us a huge amount of freedom to go off the beaten track and explore, and we got to see some incredible things that we would never have been able to experience taking flights or buses everywhere.

 The first hurdle was finding a rental car that didn’t charge a hefty one-way fee (a charge rental companies whack on top of your rental to cover costs of getting the vehicle back to point A again).
 Kayak was an amazing website we found that allowed us to compare prices for lots of different companies.
 It also looked into pick-up and drop-off locations that aren’t the obvious choices, like airports, to make the rental even cheaper.
 After picking up a Chevy Spark from Hertz just outside NOLA (with no one-way fee!), we were ready to start our trip.